vocaltractlab/headpositiondoc/source/protocol.rst

 Antero-Posterior Measures
 +++++++++++++++++++++++++

 The anterior and posterior distances are calculated between the inferior landmarks of C2 to C7 and used for two of the head position measures.
+To ensure the distance measurements are calculated in millimeters (mm), the coordinates should be multiplied by the voxel size of each imaging study.

 .. figure:: docs/APDist.PNG
 	:scale: 109%